Aviation Risk Management Process Based on Reality

 - 5 P’s.

-These are just a few risk management models that assist in decision-making processes, but there are others, but all have the same ambitious motive of getting everyone back onto the ground in a safe manner.
+These are just a few risk management models that assist in decision-making processes, there are others, but all have the same ambitious motive of getting everyone back onto the ground in a safe manner.

 Related Aviation Risk Management Articles